iggypcnfsky/ignis/ARCHITECTURE.md

   - Avoid global stores for server-derived data; subscribe directly to Supabase or fetch via RSC.
 - **Media capture**: Use `getUserMedia` and `<input type="file" accept="image/*;capture=camera">` fallbacks.
 Compress client-side as needed.
 - **Sharing**: Web Share API when available; canonical deep links for copy/share.
+- **Image Interaction**: Hero images support click-to-zoom with full pan and zoom controls
+- **Responsive Design**: All layouts are fully flexible for desktop use with no width restrictions
+- **Panel System**: Content organized in rounded panels with consistent padding (p-6) and icon headers
+- **Horizontal Sliders**: Similar content displayed in touch-friendly horizontal sliders with scroll snap
+- **Visual Feedback**: Interactive elements include hover states, focus rings, and loading states

 ---